 Township history

-In 1838, a group of about 200 insurgents from the U.S., called patriot hunters, seized the windmill and surrounding houses in support of the Upper Canada Rebellion.
-The British forces and local militia defeated the patriots, however 48 men were killed and 89 wounded in battle.
-Today, the Battle of the Windmill is a National Historic Site in New Wexford.
+In 1838, about 200 rebels from the U.S. took over a windmill in Johnstown, supporting the Upper Canada Rebellion.
+The British and local militia fought back, killing 48 men and injuring 89 others.
+Today, the Battle of the Windmill National Historic Site remembers this event.